crazynds/whatsapp-http/README.md

 #### Environment Variables

 - `PORT` – Port the server will run inside the container.
 Default: `3000`
-- `DB_PATH` – Path to SQLite database.
-If not defined, clients will be stored in memory.

 You can pass them with `-e`, Example: